If you are new to the LSAT, welcome! This is a great place to start.

 Lawschooli.com- Who We Are

-Evan and I met 1L year of law school at University of Chicago.
-After graduating, we both decided we weren’t all that into the practice of law, so we fled to start our own business handling marketing for big city plastic surgeons.
+Evan and I met 1L year of law school at the University of Chicago.
+After graduating, we both decided we weren’t all that into the practice of law, so we fled to start lawschooli.com.

-However, we haven’t fully forgot about the law school world.
-We both really liked the LSAT.
-I know that sounds strange, but it’s a really impressive test.
+However, we haven’t fully forgotten about the law school world.
+We both liked the LSAT.
+I know that sounds strange, but it’s an impressive test.
 It makes the other standardized tests seem laughably easy.

 We both managed to hit a high score on the LSAT.
 I got a 177, a 99.8th percentile score.
 Evan got a 173, a 99th percentile score.
 However, we both put in a lot of hard work on it to get there.

 I attacked the LSAT in a more organized and methodical way then I had done with anything up until then (or frankly, anything since).

 Still, it was a pain doing it because I had to wade through a sea of junk information before I could find a consensus on proper strategies for prepping.
 I didn’t know how long I might need to study or which techniques were considered the best, or the million other little tips that can come in handy.
 To figure it out, I had to listen to 10,000 trolls on the forums.
 I also ended up just buying every resource that was out there because I didn’t know what was what.
 It was expensive, and most of it turned out to be garbage that just ended up in the trash.

 We are hoping you don’t have to go through all that.
 To that end, we offer free, unbiased, expert advice about prepping for the LSAT (and also getting into the best law school at the best price).

 We stay up on developments on the LSAT, and all our advice is either what worked for us or something we have carefully examined.
 Evan is also a former LSAT tutor and classroom instructor, so he brings all that experience to the table.